 Eta Sigma Gamma, a national honorary organization for students in the health sciences, has a chapter at Indiana State.
 In addition, all programs in the department sponsor active student groups that have close ties to professional organizations in the field.

-Graduates specializing in each of the major's five concentrations are well prepared for careers in their chosen area study.
+Graduates specializing in each of the major's four concentrations are well prepared for careers in their chosen area study.

-In addition, graduates of the Health Sciences Program (all five concentrations) are prepared to pursue graduate education in a variety of related fields.
+In addition, graduates of the Health Sciences Program (all four concentrations) are prepared to pursue graduate education in a variety of related fields.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

 In addition, the Department of Applied Health Sciences offers a variety of scholarships and awards.